minio/docs/source/quickstart/windows.rst

       mc.exe alias set local http://127.0.0.1:9000 minioadmin minioadmin mc.exe admin info local

-   The :mc-cmd:`mc.exe alias set` takes four arguments:
+   The :mc-cmd:`mc.exe alias set <mc alias set>` takes four arguments:

    - The name of the alias
    - The hostname or IP address and port of the MinIO server